munsiwoo/ctf-write-ups/Timisoara-CTF-2018-Final/README.md

 a piece of cake =)

 ### YAPS2 (350pts)
-It's open_basedir and disable_functions bypass challenge.
+YAPS2 is open_basedir and disable_functions bypass challenge.